 The premise is simple: a group of people, most with intellectual disabilities and a wide range of reading skills gather to read aloud and discuss a book for one hour a week.
 Much like members of any other book club, Next Chapter Book Club members choose which book to read and how they would like to structure their club.
 They meet in a public location which provides an opportunity to interact with the community while promoting inclusion and acceptance.
 Adolescents and adults with developmental disabilities enjoy reading and learning, making friends, and enjoying a fun community gathering place.
 NCBC members improve literacy skills, make friends, take part in the community, and have a lot of fun doing it!

 The Next Chapter Book Club is supported by DSAMT, and books for this group are supplied by the Arc of Williamson County.
 Book Clubs meet across the state with group make-up varying across ages and abilities.
-If you would like to participate in this particular Book Club contact Beth at email@example.com, advance registration is requested.
+If you would like to participate in this particular Book Club contact Katie at firstname.lastname@example.org, advance registration is requested.

 Here is a story from the Vanderbilt Kennedy Center Newsletter, The Compass that talks about Summer reading beyond the season, including NCBC.